flomesh-io/osm-edge-docs/content/en/docs/guides/integrations/dapr.md

       ```
    2. Get the ports of your redis state store from the [redis.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/redis.yaml), `6379`incase of this demo

-   3. Add these ports to the MeshConfig so that outbound traffic to it is excluded from interception by OSM's sidecar
+   3. Add these ports to the MeshConfig so that outbound traffic to it is excluded from interception by osm-edge's sidecar

       ```console
       $ kubectl patch meshconfig osm-mesh-config -n osm-system -p '{"spec":{"traffic":{"outboundPortExclusionList":[50005,8201,6379]}}}'  --type=merge meshconfig.config.openservicemesh.io/osm-mesh-config patched
       ```

-   It is necessary to globally exclude Dapr's placement server (`dapr-placement-server`) port from being intercepted by OSM's sidecar, as pods having Dapr on them would need to talk to Dapr's control plane.
-The redis state store also needs to be excluded so that Dapr's sidecar can route the traffic to redis, without being intercepted by OSM's sidecar.
+   It is necessary to globally exclude Dapr's placement server (`dapr-placement-server`) port from being intercepted by osm-edge's sidecar, as pods having Dapr on them would need to talk to Dapr's control plane.
+The redis state store also needs to be excluded so that Dapr's sidecar can route the traffic to redis, without being intercepted by osm-edge's sidecar.

-   _Note: Globally excluding ports would result in all pods in OSM's mesh from not interceting any outbound traffic to the specified ports.
+   _Note: Globally excluding ports would result in all pods in osm-edge's mesh from not interceting any outbound traffic to the specified ports.
 If you wish to exclude the ports selectively only on pods that are running Dapr, you may omit this step and follow the step mentioned below._

-6. Exclude ports from being intercepted by OSM's sidecar at pod level:
+6. Exclude ports from being intercepted by osm-edge's sidecar at pod level:

    1. Get the ports of Dapr's api and sentry (`dapr-sentry` and `dapr-api`):